-- Economic Trends: Provides an overview of national, state, and local economic trends affecting Washington County and the City of Sherwood, including population projections, employment growth and a demographic profile. - Target Industries: Analysis of key industry typologies the City should consider targeting as economic opportunities over the planning period. - Employment Land Needs: Examines projected demand for industrial and commercial land based on anticipated employment growth rates by sector. - Capacity: Summarizes the City's inventory of vacant and redevelopable industrial and commercial land (employment land) within City of Sherwood's UGB. - Reconciliation: Compares short- and long-term demand for employment land to the existing land inventory to determine the adequacy and appropriateness of capacity over a five and twenty-year horizon. - Economic Development Potential and Conclusions: Summary of findings and policy implications.
+- Economic Trends: Provides an overview of national, state, and local economic trends affecting Washington County and the City of Sherwood, including population projections, employment growth and a demographic profile. - Target Industries: Analysis of key industry typologies the City should consider targeting as economic opportunities over the planning period. - Employment Land Needs: Examines projected demand for industrial and commercial land based on anticipated employment growth rates by sector. - Capacity: Summarizes the City's inventory of vacant and redevelopable industrial and commercial land (employment land) within City of Sherwood's UGB. - Reconciliation: Compares short- and long-term demand for employment land to the existing land inventory to determine the adequacy and appropriateness of capacity over a five and twenty-year horizon. - Economic Development Strategies: Short and long-term actions to implement the Economic Development Goals and Policies in the Comprehensive Plan.